Fusion5-BusinessCentral/fusion5-businesscentral.github.io/docs/AddOns-Finance/16-Expense-Recovery/Functionality.md

 This action is visible only when the **Company Type** = **Target** or **Both**.

 This action generates sales documents from lines in **Expense Recovery Worksheet**.

+## Processed Expense Recovery Lines

+**Processed Expense Recovery Lines** contains processed lines from **Expense Recovery Worksheet**.
+Furthermore, this page contains information about created sales document (applies only to companies with **Company Type** = Target or Both) such as created sales document number or posted invoice number.